solkimicreb/book_of_algorand/README.md

+## Keywords (TODO: delete this section)

+Igyekeztem oket a cikk elejen belevenni.
+Nem tudom szamit-e.

+algo news (1x-szer benne)
+algo wallet (2x-szer benne)
+how to mine algorand (nincs ertelme sajna) algo token (az algo coin, nem token; algo coin 2x-szer benne van) algorand token (algo coinkent 2x-szer benne, lasd feljebb) algorand cryptocurrency (1x-szer benne) what is algorand auto lenders go (ez nem tudom mi sajna) algorand proof of stake (Pure Proof of Stake-kent 1x-szer benne) how many algorand coins are there (ezt nem tudom belerakni) algorand network (1x-szer benne) algorand explained

-# The Book of Algorand
+# How does Algorand work?
+Creating the Book of Algorand.

 Cryptocurrencies provide an exciting new tool for us web developers which we should not ignore.
 Hidden behind the noise of mainstream media there is a world of constant innovation and constructive building.

-Algorand was my entry to this world and it is still my favorite blockchain from a hobbyist and technological perspective.
+The Algorand cryptocurrency was my entry to this world and it is still my favorite blockchain from a hobbyist and technological perspective.
 Being late to the party it has a lot less developed ecosystem but better foundation than Ethereum.
 It gives a chance to build things from the ground up and be recognized by a small community instead of copying and struggling in an ocean of other projects.

-My favorite things about building with Algorand are:
+My favorite things about building with Algorand network are:

 - the awesome [developer portal](https://developer.algorand.org/).
 - the simple primitives and guarantees which eases you into the learning slope.
 - all the things you would expect from a modern chain - like NFTs, smart contracts and custom tokens.
 - the 0.1 cent fees and 4.5 second block time.
-You can really go crazy with your ideas.
+You can really go crazy with your ideas thank to the Pure Proof of Stake model.
 - the small ecosystem and community where you can engage and be recognized.

 ## A community-driven story on the Algorand blockchain